Shannon2004/HaarCascadeClassifier_FPGA/README.md

 - **`stage_test.v`**: A testbench designed to validate the functionality of the entire classifier architecture.

 This Verilog implementation serves as a prototype of the Haar Cascade classifier, typically consisting of 25 stages.
 However, the current design is implemented with three stages for demonstration and testing purposes.

+## Results
+For a more detailed explanation of the design files and their corresponding timing diagrams, please refer to the project report.
+The report also includes insights into floorplanning, resource utilization, and timing slack, providing a comprehensive analysis of the hardware implementation and performance metrics.